Well car: Multiple unit cars

-Also, in a number of cases, multiple single-well cars (usually 3 or 5) are connected by drawbars and share a single reporting mark.
+Also, in a number of cases multiple single-well cars (usually 3 or 5) are connected by drawbars and share a single reporting mark.
+Alternatively the multiple single-well cars each share a single truck.

 On both types of multiple-unit cars, the units are typically distinguished by letters, with the unit on one end being the "A" unit, and the unit on the other end being the "B" unit.
 Middle units are labeled starting with "C", and going up to "E" for five-unit cars starting from the "B" unit and increasing towards the "A" unit.

+Autonomous trains and terminals have been proposed.

 Carrying capacity

 Double-stack wellcars come in a number of sizes, related to the standard sizes of the containers they are designed to carry.
 Well lengths of 40 ft, 48 ft and 53 ft are most common.
 A number of 45 ft wells and 56 ft wells also exist.
 (The sizes of wells are frequently marked in large letters on the sides of cars to assist yard workers in locating suitable equipment for freight loads.)

-On 40 ft, 45 ft, 48 ft, or 53 ft cars, larger containers (45 ft or up) are often placed on top of smaller containers that fit in the available wells to efficiently use all available space.
+Larger containers (45 ft or up) are often placed on top of smaller containers fitting in the available wells to efficiently utilize all available space.
 All wells are also capable of carrying two 20 ft ISO containers in the bottom position.

-Some double-stack well cars have been also equipped with hitches which allow them to carry semi-trailers as well as containers.
+Some double-stack well cars have also been equipped with hitches at each end that allow them to carry semi-trailers as well as containers.
 These are known as "all-purpose" well cars.